exercism/v3/languages/swift/exercises/concept/arrays/.docs/instructions.md

 ## 1. Retrieve a card from a stack

-Return the card at position `index` from the given stack.
+Implement the function `getCard(at:from:)` that returns the card at position `index` from the given stack.

 ```swift
 let index = 2